yeshivadataanalytics/Lab-03/readme.md

 ### 2.3. move twitter keys into anaconda library

+Take the `twitter_keys.py` file and move it into the lib folder of your anaconda installation:
+**Anaconda3\lib\**

-Take the `twitter_keys.py` file and move it into the lib folder of your anaconda installation **Anaconda3\lib\** this will make the file accessible via the `import` command everywhere on our computers:
+this will make the file accessible via the `import` command everywhere on our computers:

 ```python